-- 1. Complaints alleging unlawful discrimination, harassment, intimidation or bullying against any protected group on the basis of the actual or perceived characteristics of age, ancestry, color, mental disability, physical disability, ethnic group identification, immigration status, citizenship, gender expression, gender identity, gender, genetic information, nationality, national origin, race or ethnicity, religion, medical condition, marital status, sex, or sexual orientation, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics in any OMI program or activity.
-Unlawful discrimination includes, but is not limited to, noncompliance with Education Code section 243(a). - 2.
-Complaints alleging a violation of state or federal law or regulation governing the following programs: - Accommodations for Pregnant, Parenting or Lactating Students; - Adult Education Programs; - Career Technical and Technical Education and Training Programs; - Child Care and Development Programs; - Migrant Child Education Programs; - Consolidated Categorical Aid Programs; - Every Student Succeeds Act; - Education or graduation of Students in Foster Care, Students who are Homeless, former Juvenile Court Students now enrolled in a public school, Migratory Children and Children of Military Families; - Regional Occupational Centers and Programs; - School Safety Plans; and/or
+- 1. Complaints alleging unlawful discrimination, harassment, intimidation or bullying against any protected group on the basis of the actual or perceived characteristics of age, ancestry, color, mental disability, physical disability, ethnic group identification, immigration status, citizenship, gender expression, gender identity, gender, genetic information, nationality, national origin, race or ethnicity, religion, medical condition, marital status, sex, or sexual orientation, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics in any MWA program or activity. - 2.
+Complaints alleging a violation of state or federal law or regulation governing the following programs: - Accommodations for Pregnant, Parenting or Lactating Students; - Career Technical and Technical Education; - · Career Technical and Technical Training; - Consolidated Categorical Aid; - Education of Students in Foster Care, Students who are Homeless, former Juvenile Court Students now enrolled in a public school, Migratory Children and Children of Military Families; - · Every Student Succeeds Act; - · Migrant Education Programs; - and/or School Safety Plans. - 3.
+Complaints alleging that a student enrolled in a public school was required to pay a pupil fee for participation in an educational activity as those terms are defined below. - a.
+"Educational activity" means an activity offered by the charter school that constitutes an integral fundamental part of elementary and secondary education, including, but not limited to, curricular and extracurricular activities.